-There are many types of lenses which suit different people depending on your lifestyle and prescription.
-During your consultation the best lenses and your options are explained.
-Some complex lenses are made especially for you at an additional cost.
+There are many types of lenses which suit different people, depending on your lifestyle and prescription.
+At Optimax, we offer a range of monofocal, multifocal or trifocal lenses.
+These allow you to have sharp vision for multiple distances, eliminating the need for reading glasses while removing your cataracts at the same time.
+During your consultation, the best lenses and your options are explained to you.
+Some complex lenses can be custom-made for you at an additional cost.

 The NHS does not allow “top up” fees and this means that the best lenses are not necessarily available to you.
 The opportunity to be free of glasses could be lost for ever.

-Cataract Surgery is often used before a cataract is formed for the purposes of eliminating the need to wear glasses.
-In this case it is called Clear Lens Exchange (CLE) or Refractive Lens Exchange (RLE) and is exactly the same procedure.
+Cataract surgery is often used before a cataract is formed for the purposes of eliminating the need to wear glasses.
+In this case it is called Refractive Lens Exchange (RLE) and is exactly the same procedure.

 We are proud to work alongside recognised providers for cataracts treatment with Aviva, AXA, BUPA and Vitality.